 In this section, we'll implement useful one-click workflows.
-It comes later keybinding definitions for two reasons:
+It comes later than the keybinding definitions for two reasons:

-- 1. To a new user, keybindings are more important than the precise implementation of the bound function-it is more important to know how to drive a car than how a car works. - 2.
-If the following subsections share the same name as the keybinding subsection (Section 3), the links will resolve to the earliest heading in the document, i.e. the keybinding subsection and not the subsection describing the 'one-click workflow'.
+- 1. To a new user, keybindings are more relevant than the implementation of the bound function-it is more important to know how to drive a car than how a car works. - 2.
+If the following subsections share the same name as the keybinding subsection (Section 3), the links to that name will resolve to the earliest heading in the document, i.e. the keybinding subsection and not the subsection describing the 'one-click workflow'.